eksctl-io/eksctl/site/content/usage/06-vpc-networking.md

 1. To create private-only cluster api endpoint access, one must first create the cluster *with* public cluster api endpoint access, and then use `/eksctl utils update-cluster-api-access` to change it after the cluster is finished creating.
-1. Updating a a cluster to have private only cluster api endpoint access means that kubernetes commands (e.g. `kubectl`) as well as `eksctl delete cluster`, `eksctl utils write-kubeconfig`, and possibly the command `eksctl utils update-kube-proxy` must be run within the cluster VPC.
+1. Updating a a cluster to have private only cluster api endpoint access means that Kubernetes commands (e.g. `kubectl`) as well as `eksctl delete cluster`, `eksctl utils write-kubeconfig`, and possibly the command `eksctl utils update-kube-proxy` must be run within the cluster VPC.
 This requires some changes to various AWS resources.
 See: